Protecting your IP rights

 What is intellectual property?

-Intellectual property or IP is the collective name for rights that protect the realisations of ideas and concepts.
-Examples of products and services you can protect with IP rights are: music, brand names, trade names, inventions, product designs, techniques, games, software, lyrics, and photographs.
+Intellectual property or IP is the collective name for rights that protect developed ideas, concepts, and inventions.
+You cannot protect an undeveloped idea.
+IP rights apply, for example, to new products, music, brand names, trade names, inventions, product designs, techniques, games, software, lyrics, and photographs.

 Different types of IP rights

-You can protect your product or service using different types of IP rights.
+You can protect your creation with different types of IP rights.
+Some rights are awarded automatically.
 Some rights you have to register or deposit.
-Some rights are awarded automatically.
 Bear in mind that, when it comes to claiming your IP rights, it is always best to have a written record that states you are the owner of the IP rights of a product or service.
 This is true even for automatically awarded IP rights.

 Rights you have to register